The Vanguard LifeStrategy funds are excellent if you want to put your money to work in a quality investment that you can leave to grow over time.

 - Mix your risky equities with high-quality bonds for additional diversification.

-Who are Vanguard LifeStrategy funds for?
+What are Vanguard LifeStrategy funds?

 Who is Vanguard?